Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

 \end{MainThm5}

-\Cref{thm:normal generators F} stated below contains another condition---related to \Cref{thm:normal generators 2}---that we omit here, as we do not have the appropriate definitions yet at hand.
-The proof of \Cref{thm:normal generators F} follows from a fragmentation lemma, \Cref{lem:factorization2}, that holds for all \( \alpha \) but that is strongest when \( \alpha =1 \), again as \( \F_{0,d} \) consists only of finitely supported homeomorphisms.
-Fragmentation will allow us to view any element of \( \overline \F_{0,d} \) as a composition of \( d+1 \) homeomorphisms, each of which can be viewed as homeomorphism of \( \Homeo(\omega) \).
-This fragmentation also allows to consider the abelianization of \( \overline \F_{0,d} \)
+The actual \Cref{thm:normal generators F} stated in \Cref{sec:F0} contains another equivalent condition---related to \Cref{thm:normal generators 2}---that we omit here, as we do not have the appropriate definitions yet at hand.
+The proof of \Cref{thm:normal generators F} follows from a fragmentation lemma, \Cref{lem:factorization2}, that holds for all \( \alpha \) but that is strongest when \( \alpha =0 \), again as \( \F_{0,d} \) consists only of finitely supported homeomorphisms.
+Fragmentation will allow us to view any element of \( \overline \F_{0,d} \) as a composition of \( d+1 \) homeomorphisms, each of which can be viewed as homeomorphism of \( X_{0,1} \).
+This fragmentation also allows us to consider the abelianization of \( \overline \F_{0,d} \).

 \begin{MainThm5'} If \( d \in \bn \), then \( \overline \F_{0,d} \) is uniformly perfect and has commutator width at most four. \end{MainThm5'}

 As consequences of \Cref{thm:ses}, \Cref{thm:perfect F}, and \Cref{thm:normal generators F}, we can compute the abelianizations of \( \PH_{0,d} \) and \( \HH_{0,d} \) as well as the minimal cardinality of normal generating sets.
 A subset of a group is a \emph{normal generating set} if the elements of the set together with all their conjugates generate the group.